roberson-io/mattermost-ansible/TESTING.md

 - Nginx is installed and running
 - Mattermost configuration is created
 - Reverse proxy is configured correctly

+### RTCD Role Tests

+**Container**: Ubuntu 22.04 with Ansible pre-installed

+**Verifies**:
+- RTCD binary is downloaded and installed
+- rtcd user and directories are created
+- Configuration file is properly templated
+- Systemd service is configured and enabled
+- Firewall rules are applied (ufw/firewalld)

+### Mattermost with Calls Tests

+**Scenario**: `with-calls` in mattermost role

+**Containers**:
+- PostgreSQL 14 database
+- Ubuntu 22.04 application server

+**Configuration**:
+- `enable_calls: true`
+- `mattermost_rtcd_host: "192.168.1.100"`

+**Verifies**:
+- All standard Mattermost installation steps
+- RTCD service URL is configured in config.json at path:
+  `PluginSettings.Plugins.com.mattermost.calls.rtcdserviceurl`
+- Configuration is idempotent (no changes on subsequent runs)

 ## Continuous Integration